SW-g16/sw/documentation/final-report.md

 *[latest version of this document on GitHub](https://github.com/SW-g16/sw/blob/master/documentation/final-report.md).*

 ## Abstract
-//TODO IMPROVE

-An increasing amount of data on elected representative's votes on bills are being made freely available online, but they are mostly in different formats.
+An increasing amount of data on elected representative's votes on bills are being made freely available online, but they do not share a common format.
-This report documents a framework and some instance components for combining these sources into a single ontology, making it easier to perform data analysis across the data of several different voting assemblies.
+This report documents a framework and several instance components for combining these sources into a single ontology, making it easier to perform data analysis across the data of several different voting assemblies.
 The system integrates data miners, UIs, and a semantic database, forming a functioning system ready to be expanded to include more data sources, more sophisticated data analysis,